junxit/us-congress-bills-117/metadata.md

 - 2022-09-28 — Placed on the Union Calendar, Calendar No. 380.
 - 2022-09-28 — Reported (Amended) by the Committee on Transportation and Infrastructure.
 H. Rept.
 117-505.
 - 2022-09-28 — Reported (Amended) by the Committee on Transportation and Infrastructure.
 H. Rept.
 117-505.
+- 2022-09-29 — Received in the Senate and Read twice and referred to the Committee on Finance.